mcci-usb/COLLECTION-cricket-ui/README.md

 This show up application UI window on screen

-## Build procedure

-<strong>On Windows and Linux:</strong>

-Placing of libusb-1.0.dll for exe creation

-* Move to the Python installation directory
-* Copy the libusb-1.0.dll from `Python/Python37-32/Lib/site-packages/libusb/_platform/_windows/x86/`
-* Paste the dll to the directory `destdir/cricket/src/`
-* Paste the dll to the OS directory `Windows/SysWOW64/`

-Move to the directory `destdir/cricket/src/`

 ## Cricket UI Exe maker

 EXE is a file extension for an executable file format.
 It makes distributing Cricket UI much easier.
 The exe produced by PyInstaller is standalone.